-Note: This chart provides a summary of eligible medical expenses only.
+Note: This chart provides a summary of eligible health and medical care expenses only.
 Detailed information is provided in IRS Publication 502.
-Medical expenses are considered only to the extent they are not reimbursed by insurance or some other source.
+Health and medical care expenses are considered only to the extent they are not reimbursed by insurance or some other source.